 Children can be more resilient than we give them credit for, so allowing them the choice to be present or absent can help a child foster their own coping abilities in the face of pain at a young age.
 Additionally, giving your child a voice allows them to feel a part of the decision-making and can give back some feeling of control in what can feel like a helpless and overwhelming situation.

-There are times, of course, that it may be inappropriate to bring your child to a euthanasia appointment.
-If the experience would cause an overwhelming negative impact for your child, such as if there's traumatic physical damage to your pet that cannot be covered, it may be better to support your child in another room.
+There are times, of course, when it may be inappropriate to bring your child to a euthanasia appointment.
+If the experience would have an overwhelmingly negative impact on your child, such as if there's traumatic physical damage to your pet that cannot be covered, it may be better to support your child in another room.

-There are even children oriented books about animal euthanasia, such as When You Have to Say Goodbye: Loving and Letting Go of Your Pet By Monica Mansfield and Lennie Peterson.
+There are even child-oriented books about animal euthanasia, such as When You Have to Say Goodbye: Loving and Letting Go of Your Pet By Monica Mansfield and Lennie Peterson.

 Allow Children to Express Without Words